neonextechnologies/neophpframework/docs/INSTALLATION.md

 ## Requirements

-Before installing NeoCore, ensure your system meets the following requirements:
+Before installing NeoPhp, ensure your system meets the following requirements:

 - **PHP 8.0 or higher**
 - **PDO Extension** (for database)